 People may begin to feel full after eating sooner than they normally do.
 They may have weight loss or weakness caused by difficulty eating or by an inability to absorb some vitamins and minerals.
 Anemia, characterized by fatigue, weakness, and light-headedness, may result from very gradual bleeding that causes no other symptoms, from malabsorption of vitamin B12 (a vitamin needed for red blood cell formation), or from malabsorption of iron (a mineral needed for red blood cell formation) due to a lack of stomach acid.
 Uncommonly, a person may vomit large amounts of blood (hematemesis) or pass black tarry stools (melena).
 When adenocarcinoma is advanced, a doctor may be able to feel a mass when pressing on the abdomen.

 Fewer than 5 to 15% of people with adenocarcinoma of the stomach survive longer than 5 years.
 The cancer tends to spread early to other sites.
-If the cancer is confined to the stomach, surgery is usually performed to try to cure it.
-Removal of the entire tumor before it has spread offers the only hope of cure.
-Most or all of the stomach and nearby lymph nodes are removed.

 The prognosis is good if the cancer has not penetrated the stomach wall too deeply.
 In such cases, up to 80% of people may survive for 5 years.
 However, in the United States, the results of surgery are often poor, because most people have extensive cancer by the time a diagnosis is made.
 In Japan, where stomach cancer is very common, mass public health screening programs help to detect it early so that a cure is more likely.